Gohla/pie/tutorial/src/2_top_down/index.md

 - A `FileDependency` type that holds a `FileStamper` and `FileStamp` to check whether a file is consistent.
 - A `TaskDependency` type that holds an `OutputStamper` and `OutputStamp` to check whether a task is consistent.
 - A `Dependency` type that merges `FileDependency` and `TaskDependency` so we can check whether a dependency is consistent without having to know what kind of dependency it is.
-- A `Store` type which holds the dependency graph with methods for interacting with the graph.
+- A `Store` type which holds the dependency graph with methods for mutating and querying the graph, using `Dependency` to represent dependencies.
 - A `TopDownContext` type that implements `Context` in an incremental way, using `Store`.

-We will start with implementing stamps and dependencies, as that can be implemented as a stand-alone part.
+We will start with implementing stamps and dependencies, as those can be implemented as a stand-alone part.

 ### Stamp implementation

-Add the `stamp` module to `src/lib.rs`:
+Add the `stamp` module to `pie/src/lib.rs`:

 ```rust,customdiff
 {{#include ../../gen/2_top_down/1_stamp/a_module.rs.diff:4:}}